 2. Feature The Call To Action Predominately

 A call to action is an advertising and marketing concept, a request/direction to ‘do something’ -often the next step that a consumer could take toward the purchase of a product or service.
 “A call to action answers the [unspoken] question, ‘That’s interesting.
 Now what?”
 Another explanation of a call to action is that a call to action aims to persuade a visitor to perform a certain act immediately.
 “Buy Now!” and “Register Today!” are some common commands.
 The call to action is intended to improve the market’s response rate to the ad copy, as its absence may cause a visitor to forget about the ad and move on to other things.
-As a Designer you need to feature a call to action predominately, you have to do everything in your power to win the heart of your customers and gain first time supporters.
+As a Designer you need to feature a call to action predominately, you have to do everything in your power to win the heart of your customers and gain first-time supporters.
 It’s a competitive market so you have to stand out from the rest, convince your clients and show them that you are the best.
 Placing the call to action in a position that everyone can see is an example of equality.
-Also, A/B testing allows you customize the language using in your call-to-action.
-For example, spanish speaking clients can navigate your sales funnel in a language that’s familiar to them, and English speaking clients can navigate in their native language.
-Digital marketing ads allows designers to tailor their ads to the person viewing them, which generates more opportunities for equity in the world.
+Also, A/B testing allows you to customize the language using in your call-to-action.
+For example, Spanish speaking clients can navigate your sales funnel in a language that’s familiar to them, and English speaking clients can navigate in their native language.
+Digital marketing ads allow designers to tailor their ads to the person viewing them, which generates more opportunities for equity in the world.

 3. Target Audience: Design to Accommodate Differences, not to Treat Everyone The Same